Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 5. The Balmoral Hotel – Of course, for the ultimate Harry Potter experience in Edinburgh (and if money is no object), book Suite 552, the “JK Rowling Suite” at the Balmoral.
 The suite’s door is painted purple and boasts an owl door knocker.
 The room also features a glass-enclosed bust signed by Rowling to mark the occasion when she finished Deathly Hallows in this very suite on January 11th, 2007.

 6. The Cauldron – Unleash your inner happy hour wizard with this magical “Potion Making” class.
 Allow me to translate.
 This is basically a whimsical lesson in brewing molecular cocktails cleverly rebranded with a robe and functioning wand.
 Harry Potter + Cocktails?
 Even a muggle will love it.
-Though you can choose to brew non-alcoholic cocktails, this one’s for adult wizards.

 That covers the Harry Potter fans in the group, let’s move on!